-The sample is important presently only for calibration measurements, serving as input for later nonlinearity, efficiency and resolution analyses.
+Sample information is currently only used for calibration measurements, serving as input for later nonlinearity, efficiency and resolution analyses.

 These analyses will identify gamma lines by using isotope information, which is in turn supplied by the user, during the sample definition.